 -Listen To Your Body: If something is hurting, listen to it.
 Take a break, come back, and try again.
 If something feels weird or you’re questioning that unsolicited advice, ask a trainer at your gym, and they will help you.

--Downtime and Rest: Rest is key.
+-Rest and Recover: Rest is key.
 Take some time off from the gym and find something that you enjoy.
 This could be hiking, cycling, gardening or anything that keeps you active and moving on those important rest days.

 -Consistency: I know I just said to take rest.
 From a consistency standpoint, keep a schedule that keeps you going.
 Don’t let that rest day throw you off course and turn into a week recovery.

 -Be True To You: Don’t let someone tell you what to do.
 If you don’t enjoy it, then don’t do it.
-Find something that you enjoy, Fitness isn’t just about getting ripped and strong.
-Find yourself and be happy with your fitness.
+Find something that you enjoy, Fitness isn’t just about getting ripped and strong, it’s about learning to love movement in a way that works for your unique self!